Generalized Consistency Trajectory Models for Image Manipulation: Introduction

 \section{Introduction}

-Diffusion-based generative models learn the scores of noise-perturbed data distributions, which can be used to translate samples between two distributions by numerically integrating an SDE or a probability flow ODE (PFODE) \cite{ddpm, dhariwal2021diffusion, song2020score}.
-They have achieved remarkable progress over recent years, even surpassing well-known generative models such as Generative Adversarial Networks (GANs) \cite{gan} or Variational Autoencoders (VAEs) \cite{vae} in terms of sample quality.
-Moreover, diffusion models have found wide application in areas such as image-to-image translation \cite{saharia2022palette}, image restoration \cite{chung2022dps, cddb}, image editing \cite{meng2021sdedit}, etc.
+Diffusion-based generative models (DMs) learn the scores of noise-perturbed data distributions, which can be used to translate samples between two distributions by numerically integrating an SDE or a probability flow ODE (PFODE) \citep{ddpm, dhariwal2021diffusion, song2020score}.
+They have achieved remarkable progress over recent years, even surpassing well-known generative models such as Generative Adversarial Networks (GANs) \citep{gan} or Variational Autoencoders (VAEs) \citep{vae} in terms of sample quality.
+Moreover, diffusion models have found wide application in areas such as image-to-image translation \citep{saharia2022palette}, image restoration \citep{chung2022dps, cddb}, image editing \citep{meng2021sdedit}, etc.

-The success of diffusion models can largely be attributed to the iterative nature of diffusion, arising from its foundation on differential equations.
-Concretely, multi-step generation grants high-quality image synthesis by breaking down the complex process of mapping noise to data into a composition of simple denoising steps.
-We are also able to exert fine-grained control over the generation process by injecting minute guidance terms into each denoising step \cite{chung2022dps, ho2022classifier}.
+The success of DMs can largely be attributed to the iterative nature of diffusion, arising from its foundation on differential equations -- multi-step generation grants high-quality image synthesis by breaking down the complex process of mapping noise to data into a composition of simple denoising steps.
+We are also able to exert fine-grained control over the generation process by injecting minute guidance terms into each step \citep{chung2022dps, ho2022classifier}.
 Indeed, guidance is an underlying principle behind numerous diffusion-based image editing and restoration algorithms.

 However, its iterative nature is also a curse, as diffusion inference often demands from tens to thousands of number of neural function evaluations (NFEs) per sample, rendering practical usage difficult.
-Consequently, there is now a large body of works on improving the inference speed of diffusion models.
-Among them, distillation refers to a collection of methods which train a neural network to translate samples along PFODE trajectories generated by a pre-trained teacher diffusion model in one or two NFEs.
-Representative distillation methods include progressive distillation (PD) \cite{salimans2022progressive}, consistency models (CMs) \cite{song2023consistency}, and consistency trajectory models (CTMs) \cite{kim2023consistency}.
+Consequently, there is now a large body of works on improving the inference speed of DMs.
+Among them, distillation refers to methods which train a neural network to translate samples along PFODE trajectories generated by a pre-trained teacher DM in one or two NFEs.
+Representative distillation methods include progressive distillation (PD) \citep{salimans2022progressive}, consistency models (CMs) \citep{song2023consistency}, and consistency trajectory models (CTMs) \citep{kim2023consistency}.

 In contrast to PD or CMs which only allow traversal to the terminal point of the PFODE, CTMs enable traversal between any pair of time points along the PFODE as well as score inference, all in a single inference step.
 Thus, in theory, CTMs are more amenable to guidance, and are applicable to a wider variety of downstream image manipulation tasks.
 Yet, there is a lack of works exploring the effectiveness of CTMs in such context.